What kind of players is Cincy SC looking for?

-The Cincinnati Soccer Club is implementing a comprehensive and innovative curriculum from the Cincinnati Soccer Club Youth Development System that requires consistent and methodical application to maximize development as players transition through the levels of youth soccer.
+We believe that the best development occurs when coaches consistently apply our curriculum and training methods throughout a player’s journey through the Cincy SC youth system.
 In order to effectively implement the curriculum, professional coaches are needed at every age group.
 This approach also ensures that our evaluation of players is as objective and performance-based as possible.

 What if my player doesn’t make the top team?